division-by-sero error on SPARC64

 I also update the set of input files and log files.

-#4 Updated by Shun Sakuraba about 4 years ago
+#4 Updated by Shun Sakuraba almost 5 years ago

 I helped Yamamori debugging this problem on K computer, so let me explain some about the problem.